 Are you still entitled to compensation if you were not wearing your seatbelt in a car accident?

 Yes, you can – but your compensation that is assessed and awarded to you will be reduced because you might have “contributed” to your own injuries – meaning that if your case goes to Court, defense lawyers will contend and argue that your injuries could and would have been less severe had you been wearing a seat-belt.
-While defending a car accident case, insurance companies have the legal onus of satisfying a Court or proving that your injuries could have or would have been prevented or lessened had your seat belt been worn.
+While defending an auto accident case, insurance companies have the legal onus of satisfying a Court or proving that your injuries could have or would have been prevented or lessened had your seat belt been worn.

 Normally the upper limit is available only in those cases where a judge or jury is satisfied that substantially all of your injuries and damages could have been prevented by wearing a seat-belt.
 Where the evidence does not establish that all your injuries would have been effectively prevented, then allocation of reduction in compensation paid to you should be less than the upper imit of 25%.